 - Parents or guardians may submit a written request to the principal if they wish to remove their children from human sexuality and reproduction education classes.
 This is referred to as an opt-out policy.

 - The District of Columbia provides Health Education Standards for kindergarten through 12th grade.
 Safety Skills, Human Body and Personal Health, and Disease Prevention are three of the six learning categories.
 STDs, HIV, unintended pregnancy, abstinence, and contraception are all discussed.
+In 2017, the Sexual Health Curriculum Review was published to guide educators in providing sex education.

 - In 2016, the state standards were updated to ensure students learn how to “differentiate between gender identity, gender expression, sexual orientation, and sex assigned at birth/biological sex,” as well as to understand that “as people grow and develop, they may begin to feel romantically and/or sexually attracted to people of a different gender and/or to people of the same gender.”